A guide to car engine remapping

 What are the disadvantages of remapping a car?

-- Only turbo-powered engines will fully benefit from a simple engine remapping.
+Only turbo-powered engines will fully benefit from a simple engine remapping.
 If your car is a non-turbo petrol model, it’s unlikely you’ll notice much difference in brake horsepower (bhp) from a remap alone.

-How much does a remap cost?
+How much does remapping cost?

-Yes, you need to tell your insurance provider if your car engine has been remapped.
-In car insurance terms, remapping or chipping is considered a car modification, even if it’s one you can’t actually see.
-If you don’t inform your insurance provider, it could invalidate your policy.
+You need to tell your insurance provider if your car engine has been remapped.
+If you don’t inform them, it could invalidate your insurance policy.

 Car engine remapping could mean an increase in the cost of your car insurance premium.
-And even though remapping is increasingly common, there are some insurance providers who won’t cover your car if it’s been chipped.
+And even though remapping is increasingly common, there are some insurance providers who won’t cover your car if it’s been remapped.

 Where can I compare car insurance for remapped cars?